contact us

 2. When I registered, my child's age group was already full.
 What do I do?
 For the safety and enjoyment of each swimmer, we limit the number of swimmers in each age category.
 If the ceiling for your child's age group has been reached, your child will be placed on a wait list and we will contact you if a spot opens up later.

 4. How many meets are there and will my child participate in all of them?
-There are five regular season dual meets held each Saturday approximately from 7:30 a.m.-12 p.m. beginning on June 15, 2024.
-We typically have two home meets, and three away meets.
-In addition, there is a Divisional Championship Meet on and an All Star Meet on July 27, 2024 for which some swimmers will qualify.
-There’s also a Mini Meet for all 10 and under swimmers held in mid-July.
-With respect to the regular season dual meets, our goal is to accommodate every swimmer's participation in every meet; however, please understand that this is not always be possible due to the number of swimmers in a particular age group, the number of heats per event allowed by the host team, etc.
+The 2025 meet schedule is here.
+With respect to the regular season dual meets, our goal is to accommodate every swimmer's participation in every meet; however, please understand that this is not always be possible due to the number of swimmers in a particular age group, the number of heats per event allowed by the host team, etc. The Divisionals and All Stars meets are for qualified swimmers.
+In addition to the meets on the schedule, there will likely be a Mini Meet for all 10&under swimmers held in mid-July.
+We will provide more information on that meet as soon as it becomes available.

 5. Is participation in meets mandatory?
 No, participation is not mandatory, but is strongly encouraged, so please keep the swim meet schedule in mind as you plan for summer vacation.
-If your child is unable to attend a swim meet, you must inform Coach Mark (i.e., “scratch” from the meet) as soon as possible so he can plan accordingly.
+If your swimmer is NOT going to be at a meet, you MUST provide advanced noticed by “scratching” your swimmer from the meet.
+We will provide more information on the scratch process when the season begins.

 6. Does my child need to stay for the entire meet?
-We strongly encourage all swimmers to stay until the meet is over.
+Yes, swimmers are expected to stay until the meet is over.
 Summer swimming is a team sport and cheering on teammates is an important part of the experience.
-Moreover, after the meets, the swimmers, parents, and coaches get together for lunch at a nearby restaurant.

 7. Are there social events over the summer?
-Yes, in addition to practice, meets, and post-meet lunches, swimmers, parents, and coaches have other opportunities to socialize.
-We have pizza parties once a week following afternoon practice, our team participates in the Palisades’ Citizens Association 4th of July Parade (Except this year which happens to fall on a Saturday and our swimmers have a meet that day) and there’s an annual awards banquet at the end of July to celebrate the season.
+Yes, in addition to practice and meets, swimmers, parents, and coaches have other opportunities to socialize.
+We have pizza parties once a week on Thursdays following afternoon practice.
+Our team also participates in the Palisades’ Citizens Association 4th of July Parade, and there’s an annual awards banquet at the end of July to celebrate the season.

 8. Are parents expected to volunteer?
-Yes, the MVP Dolphins depends on parent volunteers, particularly at swim meets.
-There are many different ways to support the team.
-Most importantly, parents can become trained as officials.
-We also need parent volunteers to help with meets as timers, clerk of course, concession helpers, place judges, awards/ribbons, etc. In addition to meets, we need parents to help with weekly pizza parties, the July 4th parade, and the awards banquet at the end of the season.
+Yes, all parents are expected to volunteer in some capacity during the season.
+Other than our coaches, the team is run 100% by volunteer parents.
+There are many different ways to support the team, especially at swim meets.
+Parents can become trained as officials or data managers, serve as timers, help with clerk of course or ribbons, or work the concession stand.
+In addition to meets, we need parents to help with weekly pizza parties, the July 4th parade, and the awards banquet at the end of the season.

 9. What is your refund policy?